MridulDhiman/chronotable/README.md

-# Chrono Table
+# chronotable
-KV store with client side persistence to AOF with point-in-time snapshotting support.
+An in-memory hash table with time travel capabilities. chronotable combines the speed of in-memory operations with the reliability of disk persistence and the power of temporal queries.

+## Overview
+chronotable is designed for applications that need fast key-value operations while maintaining historical state changes.
+It enables developers to query past states, roll back changes, and maintain data version history without sacrificing performance.

-### Features:
+### Features
-- KV store which is storing data in hash table.
+- In-memory storage using a Go map
 - Thread safe operations via mutex locking.
 - Client side persistence with AOF(Append only file).

-### Targets
+### Current Targets
-- Point in time snapshotting and versioning of the current state in binary file.
+- Snapshotting of the current state in binary file.
-- Expiring a particular sample of keys  via cron job running every 1 sec.
+- Versioning to enable rollbacks and time-travel.
+- Upload snapshot and AOF files to AWS S3.